 Golfers Elbow (Medial Epicondylitis)

-(Also known as Golfers Elbow Syndrome, Medial Epicondylitis, Flexor Tendinopathy, Flexor / Pronator Tendinopathy)
+(Also known as Golfers Elbow Syndrome, Medial Epicondylitis, Flexor Tendinopathy, Pronator Tendinopathy)

 What is golfers elbow?

-Golfers elbow is a relatively common overuse injury which typically causes pain at the inner aspect of the elbow.
+Golfers elbow is a relatively common injury which often occurs due to overuse and typically causes pain at the inner aspect of the elbow.
 It is a similar condition to tennis elbow however affects the inner aspect of the elbow rather than the outer aspect.
+It also has a significantly lower rate of incidence accounting for only 9 – 20% of all epicondylitis (i.e. golfer’s and tennis elbow) diagnoses.

-The group of muscles at the front of the forearm are commonly called the forearm flexors (figure 1).
-These muscles act to flex the wrist and fingers (i.e. bend them forwards) and have a common bony attachment at the inner aspect of the elbow called the medial epicondyle (figure 1).
-The forearm flexors attach to the medial epicondyle via the flexor tendon.
+The group of muscles at the front of the forearm are collectively known as the forearm flexors (figure 1).
+During contraction, these muscles flex the wrist and fingers (i.e. bend them forwards and make a fist) and have a common bony attachment at the inner aspect of the elbow called the medial epicondyle (figure 1).
+The forearm flexors attach to the medial epicondyle via their respective flexor tendons.

-During contraction of the forearm flexors, tension is placed through the flexor tendon at its attachment to the medial epicondyle.
-When this tension is excessive due to too much repetition or high force, damage to the tendon occurs.
-Golfers elbow is a condition whereby there is damage, with subsequent inflammation and degeneration to the flexor tendon at its bony attachment to the inner elbow.
-This is usually due to gradual wear and tear associated with overuse, however, it may also occur traumatically due to a specific incident.
+Golfers elbow is a condition whereby there is damage (i.e. microtearing), with subsequent degeneration (and rarely inflammation) to one of the flexor tendons at its bony attachment to the inner elbow.
+This usually occurs due to gradual wear and tear associated with overuse, however, it may also occur in association with a specific traumatic incident.

 Although this condition can occur at any age, it is commonly seen in patients between the ages of 40 and 60.